Introduction to Encryption for Embedded Linux DevelopersStatus: Available Now

-Developing embedded real-time applications with heterogeneous multiprocessing systems
+Developing embedded real-time applications with heterogeneous multiprocessing systems (2020)Status: Available Now

 There are a lot of embedded applications that have conflicting requirements like high throughput and data processing, responsive user interface, low-latency operations and determinism to handle hard real-time events.
 It is very hard (and most of the times impossible) to meet all these requirements with just a single processor.